AsmaKarakra/url-shortner-tool/readme.md

 - Always activate your virtual environment before working on the project.
 - Keep your `.env` file secure and away from version control.
 - Adjust database connection strings as per your setup.
-- Ensure your Flask application is running before executing these curl commands.
-You can run your application using `flask run` if you're in development mode or your production server command if in production mode.
-- If you're testing a production deployment remotely, replace `http://localhost:5000` with the actual URL of your deployed application.
-- Modify the port number in the curl commands if your application is running on a different port.
 - Depending on your Flask configuration and the environment it's running in, you might need to adjust these curl commands, especially the URL part, to match your actual setup.

 These curl commands will help you interact with your Flask application from the command line, allowing you to test its functionality without needing a frontend interface.